 Eventually, we suggested that the hotel can avoid refund issues if their website just accepted bookings without the need to accept payment.
 However, they would need to hold on to the guests’ credit card details (guests can be charged for a no-show) but this also meant additional security layers.
 (If you take credit cards for whatever reason online, you must put security as your top priority.
 It costs money, but it costs less than having your customer accuse/sue you for credit card fraud or theft.)

 We also suggested that they should start using an online booking system

 as their master list.
 This way, Rose and her manager could easily check on the daily bookings even if they were not at the hotel and they could easily login online to update and tally bookings on a daily, even hourly basis.

 We also suggested that the hotel needed to offer more perks to attract travellers

 to book directly at their website instead of going through third-party sites.
 We gave them further ideas about how this can be done so that they can slowly reduce their dependency on third-party sites and start doing their own active marketing with their official website.

 This was just about the booking system.
 What about the website redesign?

-We always inform clients that the reason they commission us is because we not only solve their technical problems (as explained above) but we also know how to help clients attract the customers they need.
+We always inform clients that the reason they commission us is that we not only solve their technical problems (as explained above) but we also know how to help clients attract the customers they need

 The previous website of theirs didn’t show how marvellous the decor was.
 We knew that if travellers/guests could see the beautiful teak furniture and gorgeously decorated suites imbued with history, they’d fall in love immediately even before they stepped into the hotel.